Asexual & Aromantic

 An asexual person is someone who doesn’t experience sexual attraction.
-They may or may not find certain people beautiful or fall in love, but this isn’t accompanied by a desire to have sex.
-This is different to celibacy, which is a choice to not have sex; asexuality is a sexual orientation just like heterosexuality, homosexuality, bisexuality etc. Many asexuals want relationships and use the idea of romantic orientation to describe who they are romantically interested in, often identifying as heteroromantic, homoromantic, biromantic, or panromantic.
-Others don’t feel romantically about others and may identify as aromantic.
+They may or may not experience other forms of attraction, but this isn’t always accompanied by a desire to have sex.
+This is different to celibacy, which is a choice to not have sex; asexuality is a sexual orientation just like heterosexuality, homosexuality, bisexuality etc. Some asexuals want relationships, yet others don’t experience romantic attraction and may identify as aromantic.

 No one knows.
-Many asexuals feel they have always been asexual, some feel their sexuality is fluid.
+Many aspecs feel they have always been different from their allosexual peers, whereas some have a more fluid perception of sexuality.
 What we do know is that there is no evidence that asexuality is linked to sexual repression, abuse, sexual disorders, or a lack of partners.

-Most asexuals think sex is a great thing for other people to do; it’s just not something they have any desire for.
-Some asexuals are indifferent to sex, some find the idea repulsive; some enjoy sex, some find it boring.
-There is no set way to feel about sex among asexuals, just like there isn’t for sexuals.
+Some aspecs think sex is a great thing for other people to do; it’s just not something they have any desire for.
+Some aspecs are indifferent to sex, some find the idea repulsive; some enjoy sex, some find it boring.
+There is no set way to feel about sex among aspecs, just like there isn’t for allosexuals.

 Some do, some don’t.
 Asexuality is about who you are sexually attracted to, not who you have sex with.
 Just like gay people who have had sex with people of the opposite sex are no less gay; asexual people who have had sex are no less asexual.
 There are many reasons why people choose to have sex, and sexual attraction is only one of them.
 Asexuals can still want to have sex for all sorts of reasons, such as expressing love, physical intimacy or just because they like the way it feels!
 Being asexual doesn’t stop someone having a sex drive or experiencing arousal; and some asexuals choose to have sex to satisfy these desires, others will not.